seqeralabs/nf-stresstest/README.md

 ## Credits

-nf-aggregate was written by the Scientific Development at [Seqera Labs](https://seqera.io/).
+nf-aggregate was written by the Scientific Development and Engineering at [Seqera Labs](https://seqera.io/).